krzysztofander/hk_node/README.md

 @todo

-	image
+	add image

 Overview
 ----------
 Software runs bare metal.
 In a main loop there are following operations:
   - check for the command from serial,
   - calculate time since last loop,
   - execute operations scheduled by executor,
   - go to power saving mode,

 Serial is responding on commands send from master controller.
 Commands are described in  `Commands` chapter